uniqush/uniqush-push/docs/delivery-point-rebinding.md

 Independent of everything else, and worth landing first.

 A read must not destroy data.
-When a delivery point's provider is missing, skip it and report it; do not delete it.
-If a provider is later restored, the device starts working again instead of having quietly vanished.
+When a delivery point's provider or binding is missing, skip it and report it; do not delete it.
+If the provider is later restored, the device starts working again instead of having quietly vanished.

-Where a delivery point genuinely is orphaned (its `delivery.point:` blob is gone), tear it down completely — counter and set membership included — rather than half of it.
+Where a delivery point genuinely is orphaned (its `delivery.point:` blob is gone), tear it down completely — counter and set membership included — by calling the existing `removeMissingDeliveryPointFromServiceSubscriber`, so the two read paths agree.

-- `db/pushdb.go`, one function.
+- `db/pushdb.go`, one function, plus the comment at `db/pushredisdb.go:301`
-- Existing behaviour is covered by `db/missingkey_test.go`, so those tests state the current contract and will need to change deliberately.
+  which describes the garbage collection being removed.
+- Nothing currently tests these branches. `db/missingkey_test.go` covers the `errors.Is` predicate and its wrapping, not what the caller does with the answer.
+Phase 0 needs new tests, not changed ones.
 - After this, `/rmpsp` followed by `/addpsp` is recoverable rather than destructive.
 That alone makes the auth migration *survivable*, though still manual.

 **Small.
 Half a day, most of it in tests.**

+### Phase 1 — a minimal doctor command

+Before anyone can trust the derivation on real data, they need to know whether their database contains the ambiguous case.
+This has to ship *before* Phase 2, not after it, so it is deliberately cut down to the two checks that gate Phase 2:

+- services with more than one provider of the same push service type
+- `srv.dp-2-psp` entries disagreeing with what the derivation would choose

+Add `/checkdb`.
+Read-only.
+Both checks walk `srv-2-psp:<service>` for every service in `services{0}`, then the subscriber sets for each service.
+That enumeration needs `SCAN`, not `KEYS` — `KEYS` blocks a production redis for the duration of a full keyspace walk. `redisClient` only exposes `Keys` today (`RebuildServiceSet` uses it); add `Scan` alongside.

+**Small-to-medium.
+A day**, mostly test fixtures.
+The fuller consistency report is Phase 4.

-### Phase 1 — derive the provider instead of reading it
+### Phase 2 — derive the provider instead of reading it

-Add a single lookup used by the read path:
+Add a single lookup used by **both** the read path and `AddDeliveryPointToService`:

 ```go
 // resolveProvider returns the provider a delivery point belongs to: